Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 1. Activities that promote fine motor skills

 One of the best activities to practice with your 3 year old is his fine motor skills.
-Developing dexterity and muscles in his hands will set the foundation to hold a pencil, cut with scissors, and button his clothes.
+Developing dexterity and muscles in her hands can set the foundation to hold a pencil, cut with scissors, and button her clothes.

-Writing with pencils and crayons aren’t the only ways to develop fine motor skills, either.
-Take a look at these activities that will also do the trick:
+Writing with pencils and crayons isn’t the only way to develop fine motor skills, either.
+Take a look at these activities that can also do the trick:

 - Pipe cleaners and a colander.
-Sticking the ends of pipe cleaners into a colander was one of the activities that intrigued my 3 year old for a long stretch.
-Turn a metal colander (one with circle holes) upside down.
+Sticking the ends of pipe cleaners into a colander was one of the activities that intrigued my son for a long stretch.
+Turn a metal colander (one with large circle holes) upside down.
 Then, have your child stick one end of a pipe cleaner into one hole, and the other into another hole.
-See what creations and patterns he can make!
+See what creations and patterns she can make!

 - Glue sticks.
 Make a collage of pieces of paper and glue sticks.
-First, tear paper into small pieces—start off with 2″ pieces and gradually cut them smaller.
-Then, show him how to glue one side and stick it onto a larger piece of paper.
+First, tear paper into small pieces—start with 2″ pieces and gradually cut them smaller.
+Then, show her how to glue one side and stick it onto a larger piece of paper.

 2. Writing letters and numbers